 - 1. Remove the boiler's front panel by removing the two screws that secure the panel. - 2.
 Locate the PC Board (lower left side of unit). - 3.
-Press and hold the right-side, black button (SW3). - 4.
-Press the up or down arrow button on the controller to select FOC (forced combustion mode). - 5.
-Press the Select button to select FOC (forced combustion mode).
+Press and hold the SW3, right-side, black button.

+- 4. Press the up and down arrow to select FOC (forced combustion mode.) - 5.
+Press the Select button to enter the forced combustion mode. - 6.
+Press the up and down arrow to select FL (forced low combustion). - 7.
+Press the select button to enter FL (force low combustion).